DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 In addition to specifying the file-prefix parameter, any DPDK applications that are to be run side-by-side must explicitly limit their memory use.
-This is done by passing the -m flag to each process to specify how much hugepage memory, in megabytes, each process can use (or passing ``--socket-mem`` to specify how much hugepage memory on each socket each process can use).
+This is less of a problem on Linux, as by default, applications will not allocate more memory than they need.
+However if ``--legacy-mem`` is used, DPDK will attempt to preallocate all memory it can get to, and memory use must be explicitly limited.
+This is done by passing the ``-m`` flag to each process to specify how much hugepage memory, in megabytes, each process can use (or passing ``--socket-mem`` to specify how much hugepage memory on each socket each process can use).

 .. note::